-The indroduction by the technological revolution, which has taken place since the end of World War II, of chlorinated hydrocarbon insecticides for insect pest control hage caused a decline in the United States in the populations of several species of birds.
-Some of the chemicals in this class also of poisons are toxic/to plants and are used as weed killers and defoliants.
-They are substances foreign to the environment without o counterparts in nature/refractoryhtohdecomposition/bysthevnaturalschemistryhofilivingsorganishs and elimination.
+The introduction by the technological revolution which has taken place since the end of World War II, of chlorinated hydrocarbon insecticides for insect pest control has caused a decline in the United States in the populations of several species of birds.
+Some of the chemicals in this class are toxic also to plants and are used as weed killers and defoliants.
 The most familiar of these insecticides is DDT.
-It was first used to control mosquitoes, but was soon discovered to be active against many orders of insects, DDT and its many close chemical relatives are nerve poisons and kill by interrupting the transmission of nerve impulses. and belatedly to kill crustaceans, fish,and birds.
-DDT and its many close chemical relatives, because they kill by interrupting the transmission nerve impulses, are non-specific nerve poisons and therefore active on of a broad spectrum of organisms.
-I The only thing animals can do with them is to store them in inactive tissues $\int{\Lambda}^{\Lambda{h,c}} d$ because they cannot be gotten rid of either through excretion by the normal eliminating organs, the only the of the animat animals can do as a last resort is to store them where they will be out of contact with direct accessite vital processes.
-Since they are all fat soluble and since energy, which is fats themselves serve as a reservoir of surplushich is not continuously being utilized these hydrocarbons can safely be deposited in the adipose's tissuesi-sthe attics and cellars - of the animal body where they may remain for years until fats are mobilized to meet emergency demands.
-When this occurs they appear in the circulation, and the animal is in for trouble. deposits Unfortunately the organism has little choice sinto which fatty tissues it / these foreign substances are deposited, whether in liver, kidney, bone marrow, elements or most disastrous, of all in the lipid constituents of nerve tissue where irelationShip with they are inclosed contact the mechanisms of nerve impulse conduction, and produce can Zeuse paralysis.
-Moreover, some kinds of these poisons, not completely resistant to catabolic attack, are partly reduced to even more toxic and resistant products which Cause injuryity in concentrations a thousand times lower than the parent substances.
+It was first used to control mosquitoes, but was soon discovered to be active against many orders of insects, and belatedly to kill crustaceans, fish, and birds.
+DDT and its many close chemical relatives, because they kill by interrupting the transmission of nerve impulses, are non-specific nerve poisons and therefore active on a broad spectrum of organisms.
+They are substances foreign to the environment without counterparts in nature, refractory to decomposition by the natural chemistry of living organisms.
+And because they cannot be gotten rid of either through excretion by the normal eliminating organs, the animal as a last resort stores them where they will be out of direct contact with vital processes.
+Since they are all fat soluble and since fats themselves serve as a reservoir of surplus energy, which is not continuously utilized, these hydrocarbons can safely be deposited in the adipose 'tissues -the attics and cellars -- of the animal body where they may remain for years until fats are mobilized to meet emergency demands.
+When this occurs they appear in the circulation, and then the animal is in for trouble.
+Unfortunately, the organism has little choice into which fatty tissues it deposits these foreign substances, whether in liver, kidney, bone marrow, or most disastrous of all in the lipid elements of nerve tissue where they are in close relationship with the mechanisms of nerve impulse conduction, and can produce paralysis.
+Moreover, some kinds of these poisons, not completely resistant to catabolic attack, are partly reduced to even more toxic and resistant products which cause injury in concentrations a thousand times lower than the parent substances.